"

 • to track the development of transferable skills

-• to align learning outcome progression with Undergraduate Degree learning Expectations
+• to align learning outcome progression with Undergraduate Degree Learning Expectations

-Geography/Environment: to respond to national accreditation process
+Geography/Environment: to respond to national accreditation processes

-In Table 3-2, each required course is linked with at least one Program Learning Outcome (PLO) and at one level indicated by the number in the relevant cell.
-1= Introducing 2= Broadening 3= Fulfilling
+Each required course is linked with at least one Program Learning Outcome (PLO) and at one level indicated by the number in the relevant cell:

 Levels: Levels are determined based on Bloom’s Taxonomy or Webb’s DOK cognitive learning behaviors.